Table of Contents

 - You can show documentation of a medical condition that is linked to your time of service but didn’t appear until after you had separated from service

 If you meet these criteria, it’s a good idea to apply for VA disability compensation.
-If you are a U.S. military veteran who suffers from a condition or illness that may be considered a secondary to a disability incurred in service, you may also be eligible for VA disability pay.
+If you are a U.S. military veteran who suffers from a condition or illness that may be considered as secondary to a disability incurred in service, you may also be eligible for VA disability pay.

 Is My VA Back Pay Taxable?

 VA disability benefits are a tax-free benefit to any U.S. disabled veteran.
+There is no income tax attached.

 Can a VA Attorney Help Me Get Back Pay Faster?